Prag8855/aab/content/guides/haftpflichtversicherung.md

 - **Minimum insured sum**
     These are the minimum sums a good liability insurance should cover.
     - At least 10 million euros[^18] in damages to other people.
 50 million euros is better.[^19]
-    - At least 300,000€ in damages to the apartment you rent.[^20]
+    - At least 300,000€ in damages to the apartment you rent.
-    - At least 50,000€ in damages while using a computer.[^20]
+    - At least 50,000€ in damages while using a computer.
 - **Worldwide coverage**
-    It should cover you anywhere in the world, not just in Germany.[^20]
+    It should cover you anywhere in the world, not just in Germany.
 - **Coverage for rented things** (*geliehene Sachen*)
     If you rent a furnished apartment, it should cover rented things.
 This covers you if you break the furniture.

-Use [this tool](https://schnellcheck.test.de/haftpflichtversicherung/) to check if your liability insurance covers these things.

 I recommend liability insurance that covers lost keys.
 [Replacing a lost key](/guides/lost-keys#replacing-lost-keys-in-germany) can be very expensive.
 The landlord could make you pay to [replace all the locks in the building](/guides/lost-keys#do-i-need-to-pay-to-replace-the-locks).
 Most insurers cover lost keys, including [Feather](/out/feather-haftpflicht) and [Getsafe](/out/getsafe-haftpflicht).